kleinbottle/swanlotus/content/blogs/amnesia/amnesia.md

 - [`pythagoras.tex`]({attach}auxiliary/pythagoras.tex)
 - [`tantheta.tex`]({attach}auxiliary/tantheta.tex)

 These packages are immensely powerful but the learning curve is not gentle.
-Once proficiency and familiarity are gained, the results are impressive.
+Once proficiency and familiarity are gained, the results are impressive and easy.

 PDF output was converted to SVG graphics like so: